willhocks2023/youtube_smaller/README.md

 Resize the Youtube player to the old, smaller size using this Greasemonkey userscript.

 Recently (June, 2014) Youtube introduced a "feature" to dynamically resize the player according to the window size.
 I found this quite annoying as I was used to the previous configuration.
-So I set out to write a script that overrides the CSS @media quieries and bring back the good old smaller player.
+So I set out to write a script that overrides the CSS @media queries and bring back the good old smaller player.

 *Before & after:*